sporksmith/walking-onions-wip/specs/AC-new-assigned-values.md

     We need an extension type for extra data, a value for indices, and a value for IPv4 addresses, and a value for IPv6 addresses.

+Network parameters:

+    hsv2-index-bytes -- bytes to use when sending an hsv2 index to look up a hidden service directory.
+Min: 1, Max: 40.
+Default: 4.

+    hsv3-index-bytes -- bytes to use when sending an hsv3 index to look up a hidden service directory.
+Min: 1, Max: 128.
+Default: 4.

+    hsv3-intro-legacy-fields -- include legacy fields in service descriptors.
+    Min: 0.
+Max: 1.
+Default: 1.

+    hsv3-intro-snip -- include intro point SNIPs in service descriptors.
+    Min: 0.
+Max: 1.
+Default: 0.

+    hsv3-rend-service-snip -- Should services advertise and accept rendezvous point SNIPs in INTRODUCE2 cells?
+Min: 0.
+Max: 1.
+Default: 0.

+    hsv3-rend-client-snip -- Should clients place rendezvous point SNIPS in INTRODUCE2 cells when the service supports it?
+    Min: 0.
+Max: 1.
+Default: 0.

+Extensions for decrypted INTRODUCE2 cells:

+    [xx] -- a SNIP for the rendezvous point.

+Onion key types for decrypted INTRODUCE2 cells:

+    [xx] -- onion key rendezvous point is implicit in SNIP.